Djelibeybi/homebridge-delayed-occupancy/README.md

 This plugin is designed to solve HomeKit's inability to reset the timer that starts when an accessory is controlled by a motion sensor event.

+The code is derived from <https://github.com/archanglmr/homebridge-occupancy-delay/>
+which I was using successfully for many years.
+My version just improves logging and configuration.

 The plugin creates a virtual occupancy sensor with one or more associated switches.
 When a switch turns on, the sensor detects occupancy.
 When all the switches turn off, the sensor ways for the nominated delay period before it